Web Applications

 Attention

-If you turn off the service worker, your web application will continue to work, with basic functions and without the benefits of the service worker.
+If you disable the service worker, your web application will continue to function, with basic functions and without the benefits of the service worker.

 # Domains